MSc RoboticsFind a programme

 two years part time

 Part-time students must be available to attend teaching activities during the normal core hours, Monday to Friday.

 |Open to international students||Yes|

 The MSc in Robotics will provide you with the ability to understand, design and implement modern robotic systems.
-Robotics is increasingly prominent in a variety of sectors from manufacturing to health, to remote exploration of hostile environments (such as space and the deep sea), and as autonomous and semi-autonomous systems that can physically and socially interact with people.
+Robotics is increasingly prominent in a variety of sectors, from manufacturing and health to remote exploration of hostile environments such as space and the deep sea, and as autonomous and semi-autonomous systems that interact with people physically and socially.

-This programme exposes you to a wide range of advanced engineering and computer science concepts with the opportunity to carry out a practical robot project at the Bristol Robotics Laboratory - the UK's most comprehensive robotics innovation facility and a world-leading centre of robotics research.
+This programme exposes you to a wide range of advanced engineering and computer science concepts, with the opportunity to carry out a practical robot project at the Bristol Robotics Laboratory, one of the UK's most comprehensive robotics innovation facilities and a leading centre of robotics research.

-The programme is jointly delivered by the University of Bristol and the University of the West of England, both based in the city of Bristol, and therefore draws on the combined expertise, facilities and resources of the two Universities.
-The Bristol Robotics Laboratory is a collaborative research partnership between these two Universities with a vision to transform robotics by pioneering advances in autonomous robot systems that can behave intelligently with minimal human supervision.
+The programme is jointly awarded and jointly delivered by the University of Bristol and the University of the West of England, both based in Bristol, and therefore draws on the combined expertise, facilities and resources of the two universities.
+The Bristol Robotics Laboratory is a collaborative research partnership between the two universities with a vision to transform robotics by pioneering advances in autonomous robot systems that can behave intelligently with minimal human supervision.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.